XML Grid Editor

-If an edited document uses an XML Schema (or a DTD, Relax NG schema, etc.), you
+If an edited document uses a schema (XML Schema, DTD, Relax NG schema, etc.), you

-can use the Content Completion Assistant in the Grid editor mode.
+can use the Content Completion Assistant in the Grid editing mode.
 In

 When inserting an element whose definition indicates required content (attributes,

-sub-elements, or both), oXygen automatically adds those nodes into the grid.
+sub-elements, or both), oXygen automatically adds those required nodes into the

 Find All Elements Action